chonla/cotton/docs/cli.md

 ### `-p` Paranoid mode

 Paranoid mode is detailed verbose logging execution.
 Cotton prints out very detailed information for further debugging purpose.

+### `-r` Set rootDir

+`rootDir` is a shortcut variable which can be used in setups and teardows link.
+Default is current directory.

 ### `-s` Panic mode